-Everest College encourages the establishment of clubs and organizations on campus to strengthen students socially, physically, spiritually, politically, and psychologically as they prepare to face career decisions after graduation.
-Students desiring to establish new organizations, should contact the Academic Dean for further information and guidelines.
+Parks College encourages the establishment of clubs and organizations on campus to strengthen students socially, physically, spiritually, politically, and psychologically as they prepare to face career decisions after graduation.
+Students desiring to participate in campus organizations, or those students who desire to establish new organizations, should contact the Academic Dean for further information.